Updated on: October 2, 2025

 Norton’s password manager is one of the best antivirus-bundled password managers (it’s also available as a separate, free download).
 It allows you to store unlimited passwords, sync across devices, generate strong passwords, and audit your vault for weak entries.
 The setup is straightforward, and it uses 256-bit AES encryption to keep your data safe.
 While it’s not as feature-rich as standalone password managers, it’s a great addition for those looking for integrated security tools.
 It’s significantly better than the basic managers offered by most antivirus programs.

 Norton integrates smoothly with Windows.
 When I installed it, it automatically disabled conflicting features like Defender’s real-time protection and firewall.
 It also minimizes unnecessary alerts, and through its settings menu, you can fully control notifications — ensuring you won’t be interrupted by constant pop-ups.
+I found Silent Mode especially useful here, as it automatically blocks non-essential notifications during gaming or streaming.

 Starting at just $29.99 / year*, all of Norton’s packages are an excellent value.
 I think Norton 360 Deluxe is the best choice, providing all of Norton’s device security features on up to 5 devices for only $49.99 / year*.

 Norton includes the same comprehensive malware and anti-phishing protection across all price tiers.
-Norton’s LifeLock plans also offer exceptional identity theft protections, including live credit report monitoring, one-on-one support in the event of fraud, and up to $3 million in compensation for victims of identity theft.
+Norton’s LifeLock plans also offer exceptional identity theft protection, including live credit report monitoring, one-on-one support in the event of fraud, and up to $3 million in compensation for victims of identity theft.
 There’s a 60-day money-back guarantee on all of Norton’s plans.

 Bottom Line: